Dobiasd/frugally-deep/README.md

 | VGG19    |             0.71 s |        8.13 s |
 | ResNet50 |             0.12 s |        1.79 s |

-*measured using GCC -O3 and a single core of an Intel Xeon E3-1245 V2 @ 3.40 GHz
+*measured using GCC -O3
+ and run on a single core of an Intel Xeon E3-1245 V2 @ 3.40 GHz
 ```